bmuschko/cka-crash-course/exercises/01-rbac/solution/solution.md

 ## Verifying Permissions

-Switch to the context `johndoe-context`.
+Switch to the context `johndoe`.

 ```
-$ kubectl config use-context johndoe-context
+$ kubectl config use-context johndoe
-Switched to context "johndoe-context".
+Switched to context "johndoe".
 ```

 Creating a new Pod won't work as the user `johndoe` doesn't have the proper permissions.